nekrassov01/access-log-parser/README.md

 	}
 )

-// Example function to instantiate Parser with fields and patterns set
-// The default is to return each matched line in NDJSON (newline-separated JSON) format func NewS3LogsJSONParser() *parser.Parser {
-	return parser.New(fields, patterns, nil, nil)
-}

 func main() {
-	p := NewS3LogsJSONParser()
+	// Instantiate Parser with fields and patterns set
+	// The default is to return each matched line in NDJSON (newline-separated JSON) format p := parser.New(fields, patterns, nil, nil)

 	// Parses from a string passed
 	log := `aaaa bbbb cccc`